Leadership & the American Presidency

 Costs & Scholarships

-Students enrolled in the Institute on Leadership and the American Presidency are required to take the three-credit core class associated with the institute.
-They may opt to enroll in one or two elective courses, earning either six or nine credits in total.
+Students enrolled in a summer undergraduate program are required to take the three-credit core class associated with their program.
+Participants in the 8-week programs may opt to enroll in one or two elective courses, earning either six or nine credits in total.
 Course descriptions may be found in the Academics section of each program page.

-Participants may also choose between three housing options.
+Participants may also choose between two housing options.
 Please view the housing section of the program pages for descriptions of the accommodations.

 **A deposit of $750 is due three weeks after acceptance.
 The remainder of the tuition balance is due April 1.